theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 [**Puerto Vallarta**](http://oregonpuertovallarta.com/) - CB - **Dine-in** and take-Out available.
 (541) 269-0919

 [**Restaurant O**](https://www.facebook.com/RestaurantO/) - CB - **Dine-in -** see their [Facebook page](https://www.facebook.com/RestaurantO/) for new restrictions.
-Take-out of a limited menu from lunch and dinner plus Free delivery on orders of $25 or more within Coos Bay, North Bend & Empire - 12-8p Tues-Sun.
+Take-out of a limited menu from lunch and dinner plus Free delivery on orders of $25 or more within Coos Bay, North Bend & Empire - 12-8p Tue-Sun.
 20% discount on Pick Up orders over $20.
 Phone: (541) 808-9300

 [**Sea Basket**](https://www.facebook.com/JRU.industries/) - CH - **Dine-in** and take-out of specials and regular menu.
 (541) 888-5711